MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/dataclassification-property.md

 ---

 # DataClassification Property
 Sets the classification of the data in the table or field.
-The data classification can be used to adhere to security, compliance, and privacy requirements or processes for collecting, storing, and using personal information.
+The data classification can be used to adhere to security, compliance, and privacy requirements and processes for collecting, storing, and using User personal information.

 ## Applies to

 -   Table objects
--   Table field controls that are not defined as FlowField or FlowFilter.
+-   Table field controls that are not specified as FlowFields or FlowFilters.

 ## Property Values
 The following table includes the possible data classification values and information about their intended use.